Joanaigs/ldts_2021-2022/docs/README.md

 - By eating a **small coin**, which adds **10** points to Pac-Man's score.
 - By eating a **power coin**, which adds **200** points to Pac-Man's score.
 - By eating **ghosts** when the Frightened Game Mode is activated.
 In each activation of this mode the first ghost eaten gives **200** points, the second **400** points, the third **600** points, and the fourth **800** points.

+### Levels
+After all coins were eaten by pacman, we move up a level, where everything is the same but the time of the frightened mode, that is reduced, and the time of scatter mode, that is enhanced.
+We also have a limmit of 15 levels and if you can beat them all you are anounced the winner of the game!

 ### End of Game
 When Pac-Man eats all the coins without being caught by ghosts appears a message to the player saying "You win".
 When the player is eaten by a ghost the final message is "Game Over".
 The player is proceeded to the Leaderboard.